-Years ago, the Waldens created one of the best known styles of black and white portraiture that is now recognized around the world.
-Named Relationships with the tagline "Images that Speak" for the stories their portraits told, it is still at the core of their active portrait studio and in great demand from their clientele.
+Years ago, we created a style of black and white portraiture that is now recognized around the world.
+Named Relationships with the tagline "Images that Speak" for the stories these portraits told, it is still at the core of our active portrait studio and in great demand from our clientele.

-The creation of the Relationship brand taught them the lessons that have become the base of their educational content they now offer through their annual Black & White Mentorships, the Walden 3-Year Study Course and their private coaching.
-The knowledge the Waldens provide is top notch.
+The creation of the Relationship brand taught us the lessons that have become the base of our educational content we now offer through our popular annual Black & White Mentorships, the Walden 3-Year Study Course and our Private Coaching.

 We teach you how to tell important stories with your imagery.